|Nutrition Facts (per serving)|

 - Optional: minced flat-leaf parsley, plus whole leaves for garnish

-- Prep notes: Peel and finely sliced the onion or shallots.
+Prep notes: Peel and finely slice the onion or shallots.
 Peel and mince the garlic.
 Roughly chop the nuts.
 Measure out the spices into a small bowl so they're ready to add.
 Measure out the wine and broth.
 Mince the parsley.

 Serve the rice pilaf hot or warm (the range of possible temperatures here makes this an excellent option for buffets).